5. Processing unidimensional data#

 plt.show()

-trimmed means – the arithmetic mean of all the observations except several, say \(p\), the smallest and the greatest ones,
+trimmed means – the arithmetic mean of all the observations except several, say \(p\), smallest and greatest ones,

-The arithmetic mean is not the only mean of interest.
 The two other famous means are the geometric and harmonic ones.
-The former is more meaningful for averaging growth rates and speedups whilst the latter can be used for computing the average speed from speed measurements at sections of identical lengths; see also the notion of the F-measure in Section 12.3.2.
+The former is more meaningful for averaging growth rates and speedups whilst the latter can be used for computing the average speed from speed measurements at sections of identical lengths; see also the notion of the F measure in Section 12.3.2.
 Also, the quadratic mean is featured in the definition of the standard deviation (it is the quadratic mean of the distances to the mean).

 As far as spread measures are concerned, the interquartile range (IQR) is a robust statistic.
 If necessary, the standard deviation might be replaced with: